MSc Autism Research

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

-The MSc Autism Research is a unique course designed to provide students with an in-depth understanding of the both psychological research methods, and the current field of research surrounding autism spectrum disorders.
-You'll learn about key areas of theory and research in autism, from classification and diagnosis to socio-cognitive and developmental theories.
+The MSc Autism Research is a unique course designed to provide students with an in-depth understanding of both psychological research methods and current topics in autism research.
+You'll learn

 Masters students have their own dedicated MSc office and are integrated into the thriving research culture of the Psychology department.